-This final section introduces a quote on the topic of the unit, in most cases by a famous person.
+This final section introduces a quote by a famous person on the topic of the unit.
 Several thought-provoking questions on the quote conclude the unit.
 This section can be done in class as a short discussion activity or as a writing assignment outside the class.